Modified on June 4, 2014

-The Executive Board of IABC/Phoenix shall consist of the officers of IABC/Phoenix, as defined in Article 7.
-Committe/TD> Board.
-Executive the of members nonvoting ex-officio, be shall chairpersons
+The Executive Board of IABC Phoenix shall consist of the officers of IABC Phoenix, as defined in Article 7.

 Section 2.
 Authority and Responsibility.

-The Executive Board shall have supervision, control and direction of the affairs of IABC/Phoenix, shall determine its policy of changes therein within the limits of these Bylaws, shall actively pursue its mission, and shall supervise disbursements of its funds.
+The Executive Board shall supervise, control, and direct the affairs of the chapter; determine its policies within the limits of law, these Bylaws, the IABC Bylaws and the IABC Articles of Incorporation; uphold the IABC Code of Ethics for Professional Communicators; actively pursue the chapter’s mission; and supervise disbursement of its funds.
 The Executive Board may adopt such rules and regulations for the conduct of its business as it deems advisable, and may delegate certain of its authority and responsibility to other committees or persons.

 Section 3.
 Quorum.

 A quorum of the Executive Board shall consist of a majority of the voting members.
-If quorum cannot be mustered, a meeting may proceed and any action taken shall become valid if subsequently confirmed by unanimous approval in writing of the members of the Executive Board.
+If a quorum cannot be mustered, a meeting may proceed and any action taken shall become valid if subsequently confirmed by written approval from a majority of the Executive Board members.